demisjohn/pyTRIMSetup/README.md

     target.output('TestOutput.in', options=options, overwrite=True)

-    '''
-    The generated file can now be copied to TRIM.IN in the SRIM/TRIM directory.
+The file 'TestOutput.in' can now be copied to TRIM.IN in the SRIM/TRIM directory.
 If you just run TRIM.exe, it will pick up all the simulation settings from this file.
-    '''